 Pay attention to the market

-Just because it’s technically the season when many people people are selling their homes, doesn’t mean you should rush into selling yours.
-Before you decide to sell, it makes sense to do a gut check, and see how much homes are selling for in your area.
+Just because it’s technically the season when many people are selling, doesn’t mean you should rush into selling your home.
+Before you decide to sell, see how much similar homes are selling for in your area.

 You can determine the market’s temperature by a number of factors, including low mortgage interest rates, a healthy local economy and a surge in home sales.
 In addition to the condition of your local real estate market, you should take your personal situation into consideration.
 Here are some factors that indicate it’s a good time to sell:

 - You have equity in your current home

 - Your current home no longer fits your lifestyle

 In the past, we’ve covered “the top 10 questions home sellers should ask themselves”.
 And if you’re curious about your home value, see how you can use an offer from Opendoor as an easy way to start pricing your home.